 After 60 seconds, you're ready to check out the top 1% of items that will fit the way you want.
 Here's the challenge: for the average user, that's hundreds of items.
 You don't want to scroll through hundreds of images, so we've built better way.

-Your most appropriate look depends on your destination.
+Your most appropriate style depends on your destination.
 We organize your assortment by Casual, Business Casual, and Suit & Tie dress codes.
-Within each destination, you'll see examples of the most popular looks.
+Within each destination, you'll see examples of the most popular styles.
 For Business Casual and Suit & Tie, we based our selections on data: we analyzed photographs showing what guys actual wear.
 For Business Casual, we used images that Bain & Company posted on Glassdoor (www.glassdoor.com).
 For Suit & Tie, we used annual report photos of Fortune 500 senior executives in finance.
-There’s an old saying,”dress for the job you want, not the job you have…”
+There’s an old saying

 If you have something specific in mind, or want to browse for new ideas, no problem.
 Instead of a selecting a Destination, select the "Have something specific in mind?" link and use filters to find what you're seeking.
 You can filter by Color, Pattern, Collar, Cuff, Fabric, Brand, Price, and Fit preference

-You've narrowed it down to the look and fit you want.
+You've narrowed it down to the style and fit you want.

 Over 90% of the shirts in our marketplace are 100% cotton, but not all cotton is created equal.
 A small percent of cotton plants (gossypium barbadense for botany nerds) yield extra-long fibers.
 These fibers produce fabrics that are silkier, more breathable, and longer lasting.
 Shirts made with Egyptian, Pima, and Sea Island cotton usually command premium pricing, but sometimes you can find them on sale.
 More comfortable + longer-lasting + low price = great value.